 int for its argument, and you pass a value of type

-long long int, confusion results because the caller and the
+long long int, confusion will result because the caller and the

-subroutine disagree about the number of bytes for the argument.
+subroutine will disagree about the number of bytes for the argument.

 Likewise, if the function expects